- Abuse vs Addiction

 - Tranquilizers.
 These antipsychotic drugs are typically used to treat disorders like schizophrenia, bipolar disorder and other mood disorders such as anxiety, fear, agitation, mind disturbances, tension.
 Abusing these drugs could lead to difficulty breathing, coma, and possible death.
 Withdrawal symptoms of some barbiturates include seizures and delirium and suicidal ideations in benzodiazepines.

-- Anabolic Steroids: These are synthetic form of testosterone that includes natural androgens like testosterone as well as synthetic androgens.
+- Anabolic Steroid Abuse: These are synthetic form of testosterone that includes natural androgens like testosterone as well as synthetic androgens.
 These are used illegally by bodybuilders and athletes to increase muscle, enhance athletic performance, decrease fat and body appearance.
 It could lead to devastating emotional symptoms like mood swings, aggression and paranoia as well as severe long-term physical effects like infertility and organ failure.

 - Caffeine: Many people consume coffee, tea, and soda routinely.
 When consumed in excess, this substance can be habit-forming resulting in palpitations, tremors, irritability, insomnia, and significant anxiety.